 Overall, there are many common mistakes that are made by students who are not experienced and that tends to either slow students down or they are no longer motivated to continue.
 However, all these mistakes can easily be avoided when you have clear goals in mind and get help.

-The best way to learn Arabic without facing difficulties is by hiring an experienced Arabic tutor from Learn&Co that can support you along your entire language learning journey.
+The best way to learn Arabic without facing difficulties is by hiring an experienced online language tutor from Learn&Co that can support you along your entire language learning journey.
 They can help you pick up the right skills that will benefit your language learning massively.
 This will in turn make the language easier and faster to learn.